 Vesting clauses are important to include during the initial formation, particularly during the financing stage.
 Since there is a delay between financing and actually operating, the vesting clause and provisions should be drafted as soon as possible to avoid potential issues of business owners leaving the company before it even begins operating.
 Without the vesting language, the business owner can walk away freely with his shares.

 Remember that even if you form a business with a family member or friend, you should still include such provisional language in your formation documents from the beginning.
 Not only do you want all owners to be on the same page verbally, but you should ensure that the paperwork is agreed upon and signed by all owners to prevent legal issues down the line.

 If you need help learning more about founder vesting, or if you need legal help drafting vesting provisions for your formation documents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.